ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

 ..
 Note::
     The script for setting up this service is `available to download on GitHub <https://raw.githubusercontent.com/ansible/ansible-documentation/ae8772176a5c645655c91328e93196bcf741732d/examples/scripts/ConfigureRemotingForAnsible.ps1>`_.
-    Reason been that using it can cause several issues for the user.
+    Reason being that using it can cause several issues for the user.
 Chances are it will be completely taken down in the future.